Kiviranta lifts Stars past Avs in Game 7 OT thriller

 Dallas, which lost in double overtime to eventual Stanley Cup champion St. Louis in the seventh game of last year's conference semi, won its third Game 7 played against Colorado.
 The Stars beat the Avs in the Western Conference finals in 1999 and 2000 to make it to the Stanley Cup final.
 The Stars won their only title in 1999.

-Colorado had a 4-3 lead with 3:40 left in regulation after Vladislav Namestnikov scored his second goal of the game.
-But 10 seconds later, Kiviranta scored his second goal.
+Colorado led 4-3 after Vladislav Namestnikov scored his second goal of the game.
+But 10 seconds later, Kiviranta scored his second.

+“It’s a lot of excitement for sure right now and some kind of relief as well,” said Stars defenceman John Klingberg, who two assists.

 Nazeem Kadri had a goal and an assist for the Avalanche, who played without captain Gabriel Landeskog (unfit to play) and didn’t get a point from scoring wizard Nathan MacKinnon for the first time in 15 games this post-season .